Links

 Teesha Moore www.teeshamoore.com Very creative journal, book, fabric artist; it’s worth waiting for the images to load to see her gallery pages.

-Julie Paschkis www.juliepaschkis.com I adore Julie’s paintings, which are full of color and whimsy.
+Julie Paschkis www.juliepaschkis.com I adore Julie’s paintings, book illustrations, and fabric designs, which are full of color and whimsy.
 Her site is magical!

 Lynne Perrella www.lkperrella.com Insightful journal artist, painter, writer, and teacher; Lynne’s art and thoughts always offer me inspiration and get my creative juices going.